Non-stationary time series attribution for heatwaves over Europe: Theory and Methods

-Since the exceedance probability $\phi_{t_i}^{u}=\mathbb{P}(d_{t_i}> u)$, previously denoted with $\phi_u$ for the stationary case, also varies over time, we model the non-stationarity using a logistic regression again with Legendre polynomials as covariates.
+With a constant threshold $u$ in a non-stationary climate, the probability of exceeding this threshold $\phi_{i} = \mathbb{P}(y_{i,d} > u)$, which under assumption (\ref{eqn:no_seasonal}) is the same for all days $d$ of season $i$, varies over time and can therefore no longer be treated as a fixed model parameter.
+Since we assume that the exceedance probability is affected by the general warming trend, we model the non-stationarity using logistic regression with Legendre polynomials as covariates.
 Logistic regression is a special case of a generalised linear model \citep{Nelder1972}.
 We define the logistic regression using a logit link function such that